 Before upgrading, back up your data by copying the existing configuration files to a separate medium (such as tape device, removable hard disk, etc.).
-This primarily applies to files stored in /etc. and some directories and files in <a href="tel://exer...//evar.../exer...
+This primarily applies to files stored in /etc and some directories and files in /var and /opt.
+You may also want to write the user data in /home (the HOME directories) to a backup medium.